Anello-Photonics/docs-A1/docs/fw_upgrade.rst

 ANELLO recommends using the latest firmware (FW) for best results.
 The latest FW release is:

-- v1.0.8 (Released Dec 13, 2024)
+- v2.2.6

 If you are on an older version, please contact ANELLO for the latest FW image.

-FW upgrades currently must be done over the serial interface and can be done on computers using the following OS/processors:
+FW upgrades currently must be done over the **RS-422 serial interface** and can be done on computers using the following OS/processors:

 - Windows
 - Linux (x86)
 - Linux (ARM)

+FW upgrades over the UART interface are not supported.

 Please ensure power and serial connection is not disrupted to the unit during the firmware upgrade process.
 If you experience any errors during the process, please power cycle the unit and try again.